 What is Diatomaceous Earth?

-Diatomaceous earth is a fine, powdery substance made from the fossilized remains of diatoms, a type of algae.
+DE is a fine, powdery substance made from the fossilized remains of diatoms, a type of algae.
 These fossilized diatoms have silica-based shells that settled on lake beds and oceans, eventually forming sediment that is mined as diatomaceous earth.
 When processed, DE becomes a natural insecticide with powerful pest-controlling properties due to its microscopic, sharp particles.

 How Does Diatomaceous Earth Work on Millipedes?